Paul-Wortmann/Grume/readme.md

 While I endeavor to list all resource origins and give credit where possible, with frequent changes I may however make a mistake.
 If you find any resource that hasn't been correctly credited, please inform me so that mistakes can be rectified.
+Even though every effort has been made to use CC0 / Public Domain resources, I would like to give credit to the awesome people who have created the resources used.
 Many resources come from this amazing site: [OpenGameArt](https://opengameart.org) My resources on OpenGameArt: [OpenGameArt](https://opengameart.org/users/paul-wortmann)

 ## Contributions:

-Please note, I am not looking for contributions.
+Please note, I am not looking for code contributions.
 While I do appreciate the offer, this is a personal project I use for testing ideas and improving my code.
 However feel free to open issues.